Rowe Industries: Legacy

 Harry DeArmond retired in 1976, by which time his company had designed and manufactured over 170 different pickups for a wide range of stringed instruments, and many amplifiers and effects units.
 DeArmond and Rowe each received multiple patents, which were utilized far beyond the music industry, including widely in the aerospace industry: During the 1960s, in addition to their music-related products, Rowe Industries produced components for radar, aerospace and missile defense systems, including the Nike-Hercules missile, the Nike-X, the Apollo moon shot and the B-52 communications system.

-A DeArmond pickup was used by guitarist Vic Flickon a 1939 English Clifford Essex Paragon De Luxe guitar recording the original James Bond Theme at CTS studios in Bayswater, London.
+A DeArmond pickup was used by guitarist Vic Flick on a 1939 English Clifford Essex Paragon De Luxe guitar recording the original James Bond Theme at CTS studios in Bayswater, London.

 Later use of trade names

 Around 1998, Fender had acquired interests in various brands, including Guild Guitars and the DeArmond name.
-Fender launched a line of import Guild guitars in Korea and Indonesia under the DeArmond brand.
+Fender launched a line of import Guild guitars from Korea and Indonesia under the DeArmond brand.
 The better Korean guitars had Dynasonic-style pickups also branded as DeArmond, and made in the United States, but there was no tangible connection to Rowe Industries or Harry DeArmond.
 The later "2K" pickups (subsequently appearing on models of Fender guitar) looked cosmetically like the Model 2000 but were just single-coil pickups, as is true of almost all subsequent copies.